 Disclosure: Snapdragon variants of the Galaxy S20 series sold in the USA and Canada come with non-unlockable bootloaders.
-The only way to unlock the bootloader on these devices is by using a paid service like SamPWND or UNSAMLOCK.
+The only way to unlock the bootloader on these devices is by using a paid service like UNSAMLOCK.

 If you have Hong Kong (China) and Korea based model, you can unlock the bootloader as shown in the instructions below.